ldmscon/ldms-rtd/docs/exercises/ldms-overview.rst

 **LDMSCON** is a tool that allows users to interactively inspect and configure `ldmsd` daemons useful for validation and debugging during development.

-For more detailed reference material and additional resources, please see the :ref:`useful_links` section below.
+For more detailed reference material and additional resources, please see the `Useful Links`_ section below.

 Key Concepts
 ^^^^^^^^^^^^